MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 Get-AcceptedDomain | Format-Table Name
 ```

-The Exchange Online PowerShell cmdlets and parameters are available based on the RBAC role you assigned in [Step 5: Assign Azure AD roles to the managed identity](#step-5-assign-azure-ad-roles-to-the-managed-identity).

 After you've successfully created, saved, and published the PowerShell runbook, do the following steps to run it in the future:

 1. On the **Automation accounts** page at <https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Automation%2FAutomationAccounts>, select the Automation account.